Knowledge is key: Understanding the Cost of Living in America

 Where You Stay Matters

 Housing is one of the biggest expenses when studying abroad.
 Whether you live on or off campus, sharing a space with fellow students can help cut costs.
 If you have relatives outside major cities, exploring those areas could be a smart way to save even more.
-Just make sure your housing is close to school or near public transit to avoid extra travel stress.
 If you want additional support to look for accommodations, Scholastic Frontier partners with trusted housing providers and private homeowners to help students find safe, affordable living arrangements.

 Food